mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

-Finally, we can calculate our solution
+Finally, we can calculate our solution:

 ```julia
 # Create grid and calculate streamfunctions and vorticities